From a Divisional supply section, 1941:

 There is a persistent reenactor myth that soldiers could have acquired extra gear, perhaps from soldiers who had been killed.
 It didn’t work that way.

 Generally speaking, they couldn’t cut up Zeltbahnen to make other things from them, or for fabric for repairs.
+They couldn’t take uniform and equipment items from the dead, to use or repurpose them.
 These items were Reich property and strictly controlled.